DirkDi/RL-project-2022/README.md

 medium: 5x5, large: 10x10) you need to make sure there are no saved Q tables.
 Saved Q tables can be found in the project folder where the main.py is also stored.
-They are recognizable by alwasy  being saved as q_sarsa_{small/medium/large}_{seed}.csv.
-Once you made sure there are no Q tables for the chosen seed and size training and evaluation can be started by running the main using "python main.py" in the command line of a terminal that is opened in the project folder.
+They are recognizable by always  being saved as q_sarsa_{small/medium/large}_{seed}.csv.
+Once you made sure there are no Q tables for the chosen seed and size training and evaluation can be started by running the main using `python main.py` in the command line of a terminal that is opened in the project folder.

 To modify the training several parameters can be used.
-For the sake of reproducibility the only paramaters explained here are the ones necessary to reproduce the results.
+For the sake of reproducibility the only parameters explained here are the ones necessary to reproduce the results.
 The other parameters can be ignored and are explained in the code comments of main.py.
 While the